maladi17/kartego/README.md

 ![send](https://github.com/maladi17/kartego/blob/master/pcap.JPG)

-**important note- the packet data should be in packet.txt in the folder. a byte per a line (I know...yak)
+**important note- the packet data should be in packet.txt in the folder. a byte per a line in hex (I know...yak)